 On behalf of all of the Hope for Habitat artists and East St. Tammany Habitat for Humanity, thank you to the many sponsors whose support made this event possible. ...

-This website initially was created to chronicle the quest for autographs from the two surviving Beatles on a piano created for East St. Tammany Habitat for Humanity.
+This website initially was created to chronicle the quest for autographs from Sir Paul McCartney and Sir Ringo Starr on a piano created for East St. Tammany Habitat for Humanity.
+The epic journey is chronicled here: The Beatles Adventures, with posts featuring the signings here: Starr Struck and Sir Paul Says, “Yes.”

-Click the photo of Ringo Starr for a direct link to the auction listing at CharityBuzz.com.
+The auction listing is featured here: CharityBuzz.com.
 Proceeds from the auction have enabled East St. Tammany Habitat for Humanity to provide an affordable home for a deserving veteran and his or her family.